Jarzka/stylefy/README.md

                :cache-options {:expires (* 1 60 60 24 7)}}) ; Cache is cleared after 7 days
 ```

-## Units and colors
+## Garden units and colors

 You can use Garden's [Unit](https://github.com/noprompt/garden/wiki/Units-%26-Arithmetic) and [Color](https://github.com/noprompt/garden/wiki/Color) helpers with stylefy.
+You can also use Garden's `defcssfn` macro to create custom CSS functions (notice that `defcssfn` is a macro and needs `garden.core` dependency declaration).

 ## Debugging and testing